New Theatre Royal: Did Dickens perform at the Portsmouth Theatre?

-Dickens was born in Portsmouth and visited the theatre in 1838 to research Nicholas Nickleby.
+Dickens was born in Portsmouth and visited the theatre in 1838 to research for Nicholas Nickleby.
 He was not only a brilliant writer but a consummate performer and would-be actor.
 His readings were legendary and made him a 19th-century celebrity.
 There is a belief that he may have performed at the Portsmouth Theatre but this is unlikely.
 His descriptions in Nicholas Nickleby show that in addition to the auditorium he visited the stage and back stage but his career as a public performer began some ten years into his literary success and long after its publication.
-He is known to have performed in Portsmouth later but at St Peter's Hall.
-Sadly, he did not perform at the current theatre and there is no evidence of his visiting it though it is possible.
+He is known to have performed in Portsmouth later but at St Peter's Hall; he did not perform at the current theatre and there is no evidence of his visiting it though it is possible.

 Henry Rutley and the Portsmouth Theatres Company

 In the same year the old theatre was demolished, Mr Henry Rutley opened a new venue on the present site.
 Rutley (born Newcastle 1816) was an impresario and circus proprietor who had arrived in Portsmouth in 1854 and purchased the Swan Tavern in Commercial Road and the adjoining Landport Hall, a racquet court.
 He converted the hall to accommodate equestrian displays and applied to the magistrates for permission to construct a new theatre on the site.
 The magistrates, believing theatres places of ill-repute, granted a licence for a limited period with the condition that there was no direct access from the tavern.
 A door to the hall, bricked in during building, was temporarily uncovered during renovation work in 2004.
-The Theatre Royal opened on 29 September 1856 with a production entitled 'A New Way to Pay Old Debts'.
+The Theatre Royal opened on 29 September 1856 with a production entitled A New Way to Pay Old Debts.
 Rutley managed the venue with J W Boughton as his assistant and was highly successful.
 In a typical week the theatre would host two plays a night with matinees at the weekend.
 Rutley died of 'dropsy' in 1874.
 His grave can be seen in Highland Road Cemetery in Southsea.
 Boughton became manager of the theatre in 1876 and, after the death of Rutley's successor J C Hughes, took over control of the Portsmouth Theatres Company in 1882.
 Rutley's widow eventually sold the theatre to him.